Feature #16122

 - Status changed from Assigned to Closed

-Updated by ston1x (Nicolai Stoianov) almost 2 years ago
+Updated by ston1x (Nicolai Stoianov) about 2 years ago

 Thanks a lot for implementing this feature!
 Can't wait to start applying it in specific use-cases.